 - The invigilators must be familiar with the detail of any access arrangements made for individual candidates and ensure that those candidates are appropriately accommodated.

-The role of the invigilator is to ensure that the tests are conducted in accordance with the current version of the Instructions for the Secure Administration of the Sixth Term Exam Paper (STEP)/Instructions for the Secure Administration of Admissions Tests, in order to:
+The role of the invigilator is to ensure that the tests are conducted in accordance with the current version of the Secure Administration Instructions, in order to:

 - Ensure all candidates have an equal opportunity to demonstrate their abilities.